CalvinPVIII/dar-condition-creator/README.md

 - ~~Unhandled exception when there are no items of selected type in esp~~ - Add custom handling for no items of select type in esp?

 - ~~Clicking an item in exclude mode switches back to add mode~~
-- Duplicate items being add to the conditions when "check all" is clicked
+- ~~Duplicate items being add to the conditions when "check all" is clicked~~
+- File name not being added to conditions?